Idaho and Washington Northern Railroad: History

 The I&WN was created in 1907 by Frederick Blackwell, to reach timberland.

-Construction started in early 1907 and the line from McGuire's to Newport was completed in late 1907.
+Construction started in early 1907, and the line from McGuire's to Newport was completed in late 1907.
 The line from Newport to Metaline Falls was completed in 1911.

-The railroad was short lived as it quickly began losing money due to the recession.
-In 1914 Blackwell relinquished control of the railroad to the Milwaukee Road as they agreed to take all debts owed by the I&WN.
+The railroad was short-lived as it quickly began losing money due to the recession.
+In 1914, Blackwell relinquished control of the railroad to the Milwaukee Road as they agreed to take all debts owed by the I&WN.

-The line became the MILWs Metaline Falls Branch after it was acquired.
+The line became the Milwaukee Road's Metaline Falls Branch after it was acquired.

 Route

-The Idaho and Washington Northern Railroads southern end was in McGuire's, ID where it connected to other railroads.
-At the Jct it ran northward through the communities of Rathdrum, Spirit Lake, Coleman, Blanchard, Newport, Dalkenna, Usk, Ione and Metaline Falls.
+The Idaho and Washington Northern Railroad's southern end was in McGuire's, ID where it connected to other railroads.
+At the junction, it ran northward through the communities of Rathdrum, Spirit Lake, Coleman, Blanchard, Newport, Dalkenna, Usk, Ione and Metaline Falls.

 Most of the I&WN line is still visible or in use.

-The McGuire-Newport segment was abandoned In 1976 and is privately owned by various people and entities.

-The Newport to Usk segment is currently owned and used by POVA.

-The Usk-Metaline Falls segment was abandoned by POVA in 2016 due to no customers.
+The McGuire-Newport segment was abandoned in 1976, and is privately owned by various people and entities.
+The Newport to Usk segment is currently owned and used by the Pend Oreille Valley Railroad, with the Usk-Metaline Falls segment was abandoned by the line in 2016 due to a lack of customers.